+II.
+OBEDIENCE TO GOD GENESIS 12:4-9

-Genesis 12:4-6 Abram's Obedience Abram journeys through Canaan (vv4-6)
+Abram journeys through Canaan (vv4-6)

 12:4 So Abram departed, as the LORD had spoken unto him; and Lot went with him: and Abram was seventy and five years old when he departed out of Haran.
 To my understanding it was supposed to only be Abram and Sarai to leave the country.
 As Abraham went, he may have doubted, but he went.
 He may have argued, but he went.
 He may have wondered, but he went.
 However, he brought his nephew Lot with him.
 This was partial obedience.
 I guess he thought it would be alright with God.
-Lot will not be a blessing to Abram.
-He will be nothing but trouble.
+He would have to see what consequences this would bring.
 This move would be a life changing turnaround that would completely change his life.
 Abram was seventy-five years old when he left Haran.
 That shows us that age is no hindrance to faith in taking bold steps for the Lord.
 Many people change jobs like that; they just get up and move to another city or country.
-I believe it would only be by faith.
+I believe it would only be by faith, not on a whim.

-12:5 And Abram took Sarai his wife, and Lot his brother's son, and all their substance that they had gathered, and the souls that they had gotten in Haran; and they went forth to go into the land of Canaan; and into the land of Canaan they came.
-Those that took that faith walk with Abram had to believe if not on God's Word but on Abram's obedience of faith.
+GJW 12:5 And Abram took Sarai his wife, and Lot his brother's son, and all their substance that they had gathered, and the souls that they had gotten in Haran; and they went forth to go into the land of Canaan; and into the land of Canaan they came.
+Those that took that faith walk with Abram had to believe if not on God's Word, but on Abram's obedience of faith.
 Nothing whatsoever is said about Sarai or Lot opposing Abram, and nothing is said about Abram forcing or coercing them to go.
 The testimony of Abram's faith spoke to their hearts to also be obedient.
 Will our faith speak strongly to others hearts?
 One's faith would have to be strong in order to step out on nothing.
-And what I mean by strong is strongly committed to God; displaying obedience without whining.
+And what I mean by strong, is being strongly committed to God; displaying obedience without whining.
 So now we see they have arrived in the land of Canaan.